JasonLeviGoodison/SmartMirror/README.md

 it will show up on the mirror in < 15 minutes.
 If you ask Jarvis for your events for the day, it will be up to date with the new event you just added.

+The assistant can also play music for you.
+If you say "play Sandra's Rose" it will download an mp3 of your requested song from Youtube, play it, and then delete the file.
+If you say "Hey Jarvis" at anytime during playback, it will kill the music (there is no pause/fastforward/rewind functionality).

 ### Set up
  // TODO